Governors work closely with headteachers, school staff and representatives from the Local Authority (LA).

-- In conjunction with the Headteacher to draft the first formal budget plan of the financial year, for approval by the full Governing Body.
+- In conjunction with the Headteacher, to draft the first formal budget plan of the financial year, for approval by the full Governing Body.

 - To establish and maintain an up to date 3 year financial plan.

-- To monitor income and expenditure, including virement decisions, significant anomalies from the anticipated position and report termly to the Governing Body.
+- To monitor income and expenditure, including virement decisions, significant anomalies from the anticipated position, and report termly to the Governing Body.

-- To ensure the school operates within the financial regulations of the County Council and the requirements of the DfE School Financial Value Standard.
+- To ensure that the school operates within the financial regulations of the County Council and the requirements of the DfE School Financial Value Standard.

 - To monitor expenditure of all voluntary funds kept on behalf of the Governing Body.